IMSY-DKFZ/anthropomorphic-phantoms/README.md

 This script will run all experiments in the correct order and save the results in the `publication_data/Paper_Results` folder.

+The experiments can also be run separately by running the corresponding `.py` scripts indicated in `reproduce_paper.sh`.

 ## Run reconstructions

 We provide the raw time series data of the PA images in the `publication_data/PAT_Data` folder with the filenames